i-architect

 2/13/2015

-We frequently save our clients thousands of pounds through our Home Design Workshops.
-This project is an example of how our analysis and assessment of our clients needs and their homes ensure that we design solutions that suit both lifestyles and budget.
+I frequently save my clients thousands of pounds with the Home Design Foundation Package.
+This project is an example of how my analysis and assessment of clients needs and their homes ensure that I design solutions that suit both lifestyles and budget.

-In this home our clients wanted a better connection from the family room
+In this home my clients wanted a better connection from the family room

 to the garden and kitchen.
 They enjoy entertaining and wanted to host their legendary barbecues in a sunnier patio with quicker kitchen access.
 The old conservatory was blocking the garden view and the lean-to store was blocking out evening sunshine from the patio.